blissman/ExchangeRateWidget/readme.md

 ## Installation

 ExchangeRateWidget is simple to install by design.
-Start by including the exchangeWidget.js script into your html.
+Start by including the exchangeWidget.js script into your html at the bottom of the body.
 ```html
 <script src="path/to/exchangeWidget.js" async></script>
 ```